igorbpf/Robots/README.md

 # Formation

 The formation folder contains code for the flocking-formation problem.
+Robots following a leader.

 The solution was inspired in the algorithm described in the article of Vincenzo Gervasi and Giuseppe Prencipe: Coordination without communication:the case of the focking problem.